When it comes to designing UX in education, a generalist approach to product design and user experience simply doesn’t cut it.

 For example, a designer creating a digital math product might build into its interface an overview that references outcomes from previous lessons.
 This reflective learning technique gives students a context for the next math concept they’ll learn.
 It also helps them build connections between past lessons and new ones.
 If students are given opportunities to reflect on concepts they’ve already mastered, they learn new concepts even more quickly.

-When it comes to designing UX in education, your team must develop specialized skills to incorporate learning science into product design.
+When it comes to UX design for education, your team must develop specialized skills to incorporate learning science into product design.
 Here are three key qualities you can encourage your team to develop as they become experts about UX in education: